 - You oughtn't to have been so rude to your grandfather.

 - Not: You didn't ought to have been so rude to your grandfather.

 Ought to in questions

 In questions, the subject is placed between ought and to.
 Ought to is rarely used.
 The modal verb should is a better replacement for ought to in questions.
 Auxiliary verbs used in questions such as does and do are not used together with ought to in questions.

 - Ought we to call her about the appointment?

 - Not: Do we ought to call her about the appointment?

-- Ought she to explain to us why her eyes are all red and swollen?
+- Ought she to tell her parents why her eyes are all red and swollen?

-- Not: Does she ought to explain to us why her eyes are all red and swollen?
+- Not: Does she ought to tell her parents why her eyes are all red and swollen?

 - Should we call her about the appointment?

-- Should she explain to us why her eyes are all red and swollen?
+- Should she tell her parents why her eyes are all red and swollen?